 When you look:

-• Just take a few extra seconds to get past superficial features – young or old, male or female, stiff or smiling, handsome or not – and take in more of the person.
+- Just take a few extra seconds to get past superficial features and take in more of the person.
 Let him or her come into focus as a unique individual, with specific qualities, such as weariness, good humor, firmness, residues of anger, kindness, perkiness, hopefulness, looking for things to like in life, etc.

 As you look in these ways, notice any difficulty with taking in faces, which inherently involves opening to others.
 For example, it could feel a little overwhelming, since a face is such an intense stimulus for human beings as a profoundly social species.
 Or painful longings for more closeness could be stimulated.
 Help yourself by receiving faces in small doses, and by staying centered in yourself “here” while knowing that face is over “there.”

 Also open to any positive experiences – such as compassion, kindness, humility, connection, or even love – that are stirred up by receiving faces.
 Enjoy these and take them in.
 They are wonderful – and a fundamental, vital, and lovely part of your human endowment.

 Know Someone Who Could Be More Receptive to the Faces around Them?